 Protecting Your Employment Rights

 As Florida employment lawyers, we know all too well how it sounds when we tell someone “don’t worry, the law protects you” when they face a difficult situation at work.
 It is one thing for employment laws to say workers should not suffer harm in the workplace.
 It feels like another thing entirely for workers to step up, speak out, and enforce their rights.
 Many workers worry about losing their jobs or committing “career suicide.”

 In addition, Florida’s worker protection laws are not nearly as strong as those that protect employees in many other states.
 For example:

 - Workplace anti-discrimination laws only apply to workplaces with 15 or more employees;

 - There is no explicit protection for discrimination based upon sexual orientation or gender identity in Florida (though we would argue that discrimination on those bases is still very much illegal);

 - Procedural hurdles are built into some of Florida’s laws that seem more friendly to employers than employees.

-At Dolman Law Group and Sibley Dolman, we understand the hesitation many workers have about coming forward with a claim related to wrongdoing at work, particularly in light of some of the limitations of Florida law noted above.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman, we understand the hesitation many workers have about coming forward with a claim related to wrongdoing at work, particularly in light of some of the limitations of Florida law noted above.
 We nevertheless encourage workers to take steps to protect their legal rights whenever something bad happens at work.
 Workers may decide not to pursue legal action, but it is better to have the option than not.

 Taking the following steps can help preserve the workplace rights you have as an employee under Florida law: